Block 'Em Don't Share 'Em

 Staying Safe Online

-If you’re a parent, it’s important to talk to your children early about online safety, including non-consensual distribution of intimate images.
+If you’re a parent, it’s important to talk to your children early about online safety, non-consensual distribution of intimate images and the consequences of these actions.
 Some of the consequences for the sharer of the image include:

 Legal